Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/README.md

 <div align="left"><img src="media/readme/Screenshot 2021-10-09 at 18.06.31.png"></div>

 ### **Wireframes**
-The wireframes for Desktop, Tablet and Mobile versions are [here.](https://github.com/thirdelement/sneaker-dadi/blob/master/media/readme/sneaker-dadi-wireframes.pdf)
+ - The wireframes for Desktop, Tablet and Mobile versions are [here.](media/wireframes/wf.png).
+Zoom in for larger view.
+ - Tablet and Mobile views are the same except Ipad pro.

 These wireframes were created at the start of the project and although very similar to the resulting website includes some features that were not implemented:
   - Wish List